MATERIAS-DE-PREGRADO-FIEC-ESPOL/Aplicaciones-Moviles-y-Servicios-Telematicos/unidades/unidad4/unidad4_1.md

 Diseñar aplicaciones móviles basadas en la localización del dispositivo para la implementación de servicios personalizados de acuerdo a la ubicación de los usuarios.

-# 4.1 Facilitaction od mobile device geolocation
+# 📲 4.1 Facilitation of mobile device geolocation

 More efficient mobile device location data can be obtained by estimating a most likely location point in a coverage pattern using a kernel density estimation technique.
 The kernel density estimation technique can provide a continuous estimate of the most frequented locations of a mobile device(s) within a coverage area.